 - Classic Green Bean Casserole Recipe From Scratch

 If you try this recipe and love it, I would appreciate it if you could come back and give it 5 stars!
 Tag me @farmhouseonboone on Instagram if you make it.

 - 3 cups warm water (about 100 to 105 degrees)

 - 3 tbsp instant yeast

 - 12 cups of whole grain einkorn flour

 In a large bowl or mixer, combine water, yeast, oil, and honey.
 Stir until creamy.
 Allow it to sit for a few minutes so the yeast can begin to bloom.

 Add one cup of flour at a time.
-When you have added about half of the flour add the salt, and then the remaining flour.
+When you have added about half of the flour, add the salt, and then the remaining flour.
 I like to add one cup at a time because a lot of variables can happen.
-Just use enough to where it starts pulling away from the side of the mixer.
+Just use enough flour to where the dough starts pulling away from the side of the mixer.